myrrlyn/apocrypha.es/priv/archive/7peju9.md

 but Ysgramor was steadfast.
 Addressing the court, he revealed his deep
 foresight:

-> _“Noble kinsmen, remember the words of the hoar father: the best weapon is the
+> Noble kinsmen, remember the words of the hoar father: the best weapon is the
 > mind of a steel-souled warrior!
 Verily, we hath no shortage of champions to
 > drive the perfidious elves from thy new home.
 But in time the Echoes of Atmora
 > will reach thine shores and usurp this throne, as is their right.
 Wherefore,
 > would it be not wise to wield the wisdoms of the old priests, who alone are
-> granted the right to parlay with Drah-gkon and rule in their stead?”_
+> granted the right to parlay with Drah-gkon and rule in their stead?

 Ysgramor foresaw the coming of the priesthood and prepared for it.
 Although the Companions were formidable warriors, even they would not risk drawing the ire of